ENCODE-DCC/pyencoded-tools/ihec/README.md

 * How to submit?

-  Package all outputs for all reference epigenomes to be submitted into on tarball and email it to epirr@ebi.ac.uk.
+  Package all outputs for all reference epigenomes to be submitted into a tarball and email it to epirr@ebi.ac.uk.
 A ticket will be created in their system this way.

 ### IHEC data hub submission